-In addition, our efforts to commercialize our patent estate and the revenues we receive from related supply agreements are substantially dependent on the availability of the raw material beta-alanine and sales of beta-alanine or products incorporating beta-alanine.
-The availability of beta-alanine, and thus sales of such raw material and products using such material, could be negatively impacted by any shortages, interruptions and similar events described above, which could in turn adversely affect the amount of revenue and product margin we earn from the sale of beta-alanine.
+In addition, our efforts to commercialize our patent estate and related supply agreements are substantially dependent on the availability of the raw material beta-alanine and sales of beta-alanine or products incorporating beta-alanine.
+The availability of beta-alanine, and thus sales of such raw material and products using such material, could be negatively impacted by any shortages, interruptions and similar events described above, which could in turn adversely affect the amount of revenue and profit margin we earn from the sale of beta-alanine.
 Additional tariffs imposed by any government on beta-alanine could have an adverse impact on the price we have to pay for beta-alanine and the availability of beta-alanine.

-Our industry is highly competitive and we may be unable to compete effectively.
+Our industry is highly competitive and we may be unable to continue to compete effectively.
 Increased competition could adversely affect our financial condition.

 The market for our products, and those of our customers, is highly competitive.
 Some of our competitors are larger than we are and have greater financial resources and broader name recognition than we do.
 Our competitors may be able to devote greater resources to research and development, marketing and other activities that could provide them with a competitive advantage.
 Our market has relatively low entry barriers and is highly sensitive to the introduction of new products that may rapidly capture significant market share.
 Our competitors may not stress the level of quality we provide and could manufacture at lower costs.
 Our competitors are largely private and not subject to the same disclosure requirements as a publicly traded company.
+If consumers do not perceive higher quality as worth a higher price, our revenue could suffer.
 Increased competition could result in price reductions, reduced profit margins or loss of market share, any of which could have a material adverse effect on our financial condition and results of operations.
 There can be no assurance that we will be able to compete effectively in this intensely competitive environment.